circleci/front-end-engineering-exercise/README.md

 # web-optimization-engineer-kata

 ## Description
 We are launching a new page.
-Please create this new page, leveraging web best practices, componentization.
-Feel free to use any framework that you are comfortable with or helps you to be the most productive.
+Please create this new page leveraging web best practices.
+Feel free to use plain JS/html/css or any framework that you are comfortable with or helps you to be the most productive.

 ## Requirements
 - Page must be responsive for desktop and smartphone.